nephitejnf/muse2pokecrystal/docs/musescore-tutorial.md

 #### Native Musescore Sources
 Sourcing from a native Musescore or MusicXML file will generally give the cleanest results.
 [Musescore has a website](https://musescore.com) but recently put up a paywall to restrict downloading access.
 If you have a Musescore.com account **use this method!**
+If you are creating a new song from scratch in Musescore, it will be saved in this format by default.

 #### Importing PDFs
 [Musescore's website](https://musescore.com/import) offers free experimental functionality to convert PDFs to scores.